msaoudallah/Arabic-Dialect-Identification/Readme.md

 - This project includes my work on Arabic Dialect Identification Project.

-- Dialect Identification is the process of classifyingg Arabic text to Corresponding Dialect eg: Egyptian, Syrian, ...
+- Dialect Identification is the process of classifying Arabic text to Corresponding Dialect eg: Egyptian, Syrian, ...

 - Used  [QADI](https://www.kooora.com/) Dataset with the help of [AIM Technologies API ](https://www.kooora.com/) to retrieve Data.